 Courses include: AP US History, AP US Government and Politics, Sociology & Criminology, Survey of World Religions, World Languages, AP Statistics, AFJROTC: Aerospace I-IV, Reading/Writing/Research

-Students who are unsure of their future career path, or who want to focus in career areas that are not part of a PPP, will still be well-served by R-MA’s college-prep academic program, which will continue to offer both a college-prep diploma and an advanced college-prep diploma.
+Students who are unsure of their future career path, or who want to focus in career areas that are not part of a Pathway, will still be well-served by R-MA’s college-prep academic program, which will continue to offer both a college-prep diploma and an advanced college-prep diploma.